Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 drivers make part of the infrastructure which provide common services to xleaf drivers found on various Alveo shells.
 See :ref:`alveo_platform_overview`.

-The instantiation of specific group driver or xleaf driver is completely data driven based on metadata (mostly in device tree format) found through VSEC capability and inside firmware files, such as platform xsabin or user xclbin file.
+The instantiation of specific group driver or xleaf drivers is completely data driven based on metadata (mostly in device tree format) found through VSEC capability and inside the firmware files, such as platform xsabin or user xclbin file.

 Driver Object Model